sgbj/MaximaSharp/README.md

 ```

 ### Integrating ###
-The definite and indefinite integrals can also be found:
+Definite and indefinite integrals can also be found:
 ```csharp
 Console.WriteLine(f.Integrate());
 Console.WriteLine(f.Integrate(0, 2));